fauna/vscode/README.md

 Source code for the [Fauna VS Code extension](https://marketplace.visualstudio.com/items?itemName=fauna.fauna).

-This [extension](https://marketplace.visualstudio.com/items?itemName=fauna.fauna) allows users to browse their Fauna databases and run [FQL queries](https://docs.fauna.com/fauna/current/api/fql/) from directly inside VS Code.
+This [extension](https://marketplace.visualstudio.com/items?itemName=fauna.fauna) allows users to view individual Fauna databases and run [FQL queries](https://docs.fauna.com/fauna/current/api/fql/) from directly inside VS Code.

 **Note: This extension does not yet support auto-complete, but this is planned for a future release.
 Alternatively, please feel free to submit a PR to help out!**